Roadmap

 -

-DIN Payments Layer 3 network - DIN will implement an onchain payments layer on Linea as a Layer 3 to facilitate real-time, decentralized payments among DIN providers and web3 gateways.
+DIN Payments Layer 3 network - DIN plans to implement an onchain payments layer on Linea as a Layer 3 to facilitate real-time, decentralized payments among DIN providers and web3 gateways.
 This payments layer will allow for seamless, automated transactions, eliminating the need for traditional invoicing and streamlining economic interactions within DIN.
 Operators will be compensated based on their service contributions, with payment records transparently available onchain.

-DIN Foundation and governance
+DIN foundation and governance

 -